-11(1) The municipal manager must, with due regard for sub-rules (3) and (4) after receipt of the particulars of a meeting referred to in rule 7(2), 8(1)(b) or (c), 8(2) or 8(5) by notice in the press and placed on the municipal notice board convene the meeting or hearing at the time, date and venue determined by the councillor or body convening the meeting or hearing, as the case may be, and send a copy of such notice to every councillor, traditional leader and departmental head.

-- (2) A notice in terms of sub-rule (1) must state the purpose of the meeting or hearing. - (3) The municipal manager must, not later than fourteen days before the date of a constituency meeting contained in a schedule referred to in rule 8(2), confirm the date and venue with the councillor concerned and give notice in a newspaper of such meeting. - (4) The municipal manager must, with due regard for the provisions of rule 9(5), give notice in a newspaper of the date, time and venue of a public hearing at least fourteen days before the hearing takes place and supply a copy thereof to each councillor, traditional leader and departmental head. - (5) A councillor, traditional leader and departmental head to whom notice had been given in terms of sub-rule (1) or (4) is, until such date, venue or time is changed and notice of such change has been given, required to attend the meeting or hearing stipulated in the notice without further notice.
+- (1) The Municipal Manager must, with due regard for sub-rules (3) and (4) after receipt of the particulars of a meeting referred to in rule 7(2), 8(1)(b) or (c), 8(2) or 8(5) by notice in the press and placed on the municipal notice board convene the meeting or hearing at the time, date and venue determined by the Councillor body convening the meeting or hearing, as the case may be, and send a copy of such notice to every Councillor and departmental head. - (2) A notice in terms of sub-rule (1) must state the purpose of the meeting or hearing. - (3) The Municipal Manager must, not later than fourteen days before the date of a constituency meeting contained in a schedule referred to in rule 8(2), confirm the date and venue with the Councillor concerned and give notice in a newspaper of such meeting. - (4) The Municipal Manager must, with due regard for the provisions of rule 9(5), give notice in a newspaper of the date, time and venue of a public hearing at least fourteen days before the hearing takes place and supply a copy thereof to each Councillor and departmental head. - (5) A Councillor and departmental head to whom notice had been given in terms of sub-rule (1) or (4) is, until such date, venue or time is changed and notice of such change has been given, required to attend the meeting or hearing stipulated in the notice without further notice.

-Councillors must supply municipal manager with an address
+12. Councillors must supply Municipal Manager with an address

-- 12(1) Every councillor must, within two days after he or she had been declared elected or appointed, as the case may be, and thereafter as often as is necessary, supply the municipal manager in writing with an address within the municipal area or an electronic mail address to which official communications and notices must be sent. - (2) Every traditional authority must supply the municipal manager with the name, address and other particulars of the traditional leader identified in terms of section 81(2) of the Structures Act who will represent that traditional authority in the council within fourteen days after the municipal manager requested those particulars. - (3) The municipal manager may deliver a notice contemplated in rule 10 or 11 to a person that appears to be over the age of sixteen at the address supplied in terms of sub-rule (1). - (4) Non-receipt of any official communication or notice sent to an address referred to in sub-rule (1) or delivered in terms of sub-rule (2)- - (a) does not affect the validity of any meeting or proceedings of the council or its committees and - (b) is not sufficient reason to be absent from the meeting concerned without leave of absence.
+- (1) Every Councillor must, within two days after he or she had been declared elected or appointed, as the case may be, and thereafter as often as is necessary, supply the Municipal Manager in writing with an address within the municipal area and an electronic mail address to which official communications and notices must be sent. - (2) The Municipal Manager may deliver a notice contemplated in rule 10 or 11 to a person that appears to be over the age of sixteen at the address supplied in terms of sub-rule (1). - (3) Non-receipt of any official communication or notice sent to an address referred to in sub-rule (1) or delivered in terms of sub-rule (2)- - (a) does not affect the validity of any meeting or proceedings of the Council or its committees and - (b) is not sufficient reason to be absent from the meeting concerned without leave of absence.